 - The West Wing

-- In episode "Election Night," even though it's a fairly safe bet that President Bartlet is going to win re-election (in fact it ends up being a landslide), Toby and Josh are scandalized when Sam suggests out loud that they already know the outcome.
+- In episode "Eating contest Night," even though it's a fairly safe bet that President Bartlet is going to win re-eating contest (in fact it ends up being a landslide), Toby and Josh are scandalized when Sam suggests out loud that they already know the outcome.

 You wrote a concession?
 Toby:

 Of course I wrote a concession.
 What possible reason would I have for not

 writing a concession?
 You wanna tempt